vestrada64/WDI-DT-55/work/w07/d2/01-02-04-learn-express-by-example.md

 ### B.8.i Method Override

 Natively HTML forms [don't](http://stackoverflow.com/questions/5177595/why-dont-the-modern-browsers-support-put-and-delete-form-methods) actually support all of the HTTP verbs we've grown accustomed to in Rails.
-We must use a polyfill  called `method-override` to be able to make `DELETE` and `PUT` requests.
+We must use a module called `method-override` to be able to make `DELETE` and `PUT` requests.
 Let's install the module using npm:

 ```bash
 $ npm install method-override --save